Thank you for your response

 In case the taxpayer chooses to directly integrate his ERP system or through GSP with the e-Invoicing system, click on ‘API Registration’ option > IP whitelisting to register your IP address with the portal.

-Thereafter, select ‘Create API User’ under the’User Credentials’ option to register the GSTIN for API interface and set the login credentials.
-In case the sister concern of your GSTIN has already registered for API interface then the details thereof will be displayed.
+Thereafter, select ‘Create API User’ under the ‘User Credentials’ option to register the GSTIN for the API interface and set the login credentials.
+In case the sister concern of your GSTIN has already registered for the API interface then the details thereof will be displayed.
 Enter the client ID and client secret to set the login credentials for your concern.

 The user can frequently change the password using this option.